-- 4.4.21 The RTPL is the daily trading desk-level P&L that is produced by the valuation engine of the trading desk's internal model. - The RTPL should take into account all risk factors, i.e. both the modellable risk factors that are included in the ES model and the NMRFs. - The RTPL should not take into account any risk factors that an AI does not include in its trading desk's internal model. - 4.4.22 Movements in all risk factors contained in the internal model should be included, even if the forecasting component of the internal model uses data that incorporate additional residual risk. - 4.4.23 The PLAT compares a trading desk's RTPL with its HPL.
+- 4.4.22 Movements in all risk factors contained in the internal model should be included, even if the forecasting component of the internal model uses data that incorporate additional residual risk. - 4.4.23 The PLAT compares a trading desk's RTPL with its HPL.
 The HPL used for the PLAT should be identical to the HPL used for backtesting purposes.
-This comparison determines whether the risk factors included and the valuation engines used in the internal models capture the material drivers of an AI's reported daily P&L by assessing if there is a significant degree of association between the two P&L measures observed over a suitable time period.
+This comparison determines whether the risk factors included and the valuation engines used in the internal models capture the material drivers of an Al's reported daily P&L by assessing if there is a significant degree of association between the two P&L measures observed over a suitable time period.
 The RTPL can differ from the HPL for a number of reasons.
 However, the internal models should provide a reasonably accurate assessment of the risks of a trading desk to be deemed eligible for the IMA. - 4.4.24 The HPL should be calculated by revaluing the positions held at the end of the previous day using the market data of the present day (i.e. using static positions).
 The HPL measures changes in portfolio value that would occur by assuming end-of-day positions remain unchanged.
 It should therefore not take into account intraday trading nor new or modified deals, in contrast to the APL.
-Both APL and HPL include foreign denominated positions and commodities included in the banking book.
+Both APL and HPL include foreign denominated positions and commodities included in the banking book. - 4.4.25 Both the APL and HPL should not include (i) fees and commissions, (ii) valuation adjustments for which separate regulatory capital approaches have been otherwise specified as part of the rules (e.g. credit valuation adjustments and its associated eligible hedges) and (iii) valuation adjustments that are deducted from Common Equity Tier 1 capital (e.g. the impact on the debt valuation adjustment component of the fair value of financial instruments should be excluded from these P&Ls). - 4.4.26 The APL should include any other market risk-related valuation adjustments, irrespective of the frequency by which they are updated while the HPL must only include valuation adjustments updated daily, unless an